Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 Larger bongs also provide more room for percolators and additional filtration systems, which help break up smoke into finer bubbles.
 This increases the surface area of the smoke in contact with water, removing more impurities and resulting in a cleaner inhale.

-Does More Smoke Mean a Stronger High?
+Does More Smoke Mean a Stronger Hits?

 If you can clear a full chamber of smoke in one pull, you might feel the effects more intensely—but if you can’t, that extra smoke is just sitting there, dissipating or getting stale.